Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • Comprehensibility (including the independence of the text, argumentation, statements and their justifications)

-• Clarity (e.g. sentence structure, use of professional terms, choice of words, appearance according to instructions)
+• Clarity (e.g. sentence structure, use of professional terms, choice of words, layout and formatting according to instructions)

 • Style (formal style) and language (e.g. spelling).

-The maturity test of a UAS master’s thesis is assessed for all of the above-mentioned aspects only by the teacher instructing the thesis.
+The maturity test of a UAS master’s thesis is assessed for all the above-mentioned aspects only by the supervisor.

 In accordance with the degree regulations of Lapland UAS, theses are public documents, and their appendices may contain other public or non-public documents related to the thesis.
 The existence of attached material must be verified in the public part.
 Only the public part can be taken into account when evaluating the thesis.